googleapis/google-cloud-ruby/google-cloud-gemini_data_analytics-v1beta/README.md

 # Ruby Client for the Data Analytics API with Gemini V1BETA API

-The Gemini Data Analytics API enables developers to build intelligent data analytics applications.
-Leverage AI-powered chat interfaces to allow users to interact with and analyze structured data using natural language.

-The Gemini Data Analytics API enables developers to build intelligent data analytics applications.
-Leverage AI-powered chat interfaces to allow users to interact with and analyze structured data using natural language.
+Developers can use the Conversational Analytics API, accessed through geminidataanalytics.googleapis.com, to build an artificial intelligence (AI)-powered chat interface, or data agent, that answers questions about structured data in BigQuery, Looker, and Looker Studio using natural language.

 https://github.com/googleapis/google-cloud-ruby